-'''

-The OSPF tag must be set to a=1,c=1,pl=10,as=don't care
+The OSPF tag MUST be set to

-'''
+Automatic=1, Completeness=1, PathLength=10, AS=don't care

-These routes must not be exported into BGP because these routes are already imported from BGP into the OSPF RD.
-Hence, it is assumed that the BGP speaker will convey this information to other BGP speakers via IBGP.
+These routes MUST not be exported into BGP because these routes are already imported from BGP into the OSPF RD.
+Hence, it is assumed that the BGP speaker will convey this information to other BGP speakers within the same AS via BGP.
+An ASBR learning of such a route MUST wait for the BGP update from its internal neighbours before advertising this route to external BGP peers.

-Note that an implementation may import BGP routes with a path length of 1 and no other transitive attributes directly into OSPF and not send these routes via IBGP.
-In this situation, it must use tag settings corresponding to 4.1.2.2, or 4.1.2.5.
+Note that an implementation MAY import BGP routes with a path length of 1 and no other transitive attributes directly into OSPF and not send these routes via BGP to ASBRs within the same AS.
+In this situation, it MUST use tag settings corresponding to 4.4.2, or 4.4.5.